The Danish baked omelette is an old-fashioned lunch dish served with rye bread and a cold beer.

 Preheat the oven to 400℉ (200℃).

 Separate the egg white and the yolks.
-Mix the whites with milk, flour, salt and pepper.
+Mix the yolks with milk, flour, salt and pepper.

 Whisk the whites until stiff using a hand mixer or a stand mixer.
 Fold the whites in the yolks.

 Heat a skillet with oil over medium heat, pour in the batter.
 Put the skillet in the oven.
 Bake omelette for 15-20 minutes.
 Do not open the oven, the souffléing will stop.